Alcumus/al-common-tools/README.md

 npx pr -r pippin mark # invite all of team Pippin and Mark Gabb to be a reviewer.
 ```

-Any number of reviewers can be added and additional groupings can easily be added by changing the `./teams.json` file
+Any number of reviewers can be added and additional groupings can easily be added by changing the `teams.json` file in the S3 bucket `al-automation`.

 NOTE: Currently `npx pr` is a short form of `npx pr create`.
 Additional commands (such as `npx pr update` may be created
 in the future).